-At May 31, 2016, the Company had a \$150,000 unsecured revolving credit facility (the "Credit Facility") with a syndicate of lenders.
+At May 31, 2017, the Company had a \$150,000 unsecured revolving credit facility (the "Credit Facility") with a syndicate of lenders.
 The Credit Facility has a two-year term maturing on February 28, 2018.
 The interest rate on outstanding loan balances may vary between LIBOR plus 1.60% and LIBOR plus 2.25%, depending on the Company's asset coverage ratios.
 The Company pays a fee of 0.30% per annum on any unused amounts of the Credit Facility.
+For the six months ended May 31, 2017, the Company did not have any borrowings outstanding under the Credit Facility.